John McGlynn, board chair, 2016 - 2020

-John is a director at Atkins, one of the worlds leading design, engineering and project management consultancies known for its breadth and depth of expertise in responding to the most technically challenging and time critical projects.
-He has 30 years experience of delivering projects in Europe and the Middle East and the last decade he specialised in complex acquisition programmes.
+John is a Director at Atkins, a member of the SNC Lavalin Group, and one of the world’s leading design, engineering and project management consultancies known for its breadth and depth of expertise in responding to the most technically challenging and time critical projects.
+He has 30 years experience in delivering projects in Europe and the Middle East and the last decade he specialised in complex acquisition programmes.
 He is a Chartered Engineer, a Fellow of three institutions the IET, CIPS, APM and is an APM Registered Project Professional (RPP).

 APM board member interview